 The Centre for Chinese Research (CCR) supports and disseminates research on China and the Chinese-speaking world.
-Located within the Institute of Asian Research, the CCR serves multiple constituencies, including UBC scholars and students, the field of Chinese studies, and the general public.
+Located within the Institute of Asian Research (IAR) at the School of Public Policy and Global Affairs (SPPGA), the CCR serves multiple constituencies, including UBC scholars and students, the field of Chinese studies, and the general public.
 In addition to facilitating coordination between researchers in different UBC departments and units, the CCR hosts visitors, sponsors academic conferences and seminars, and maintains an active program of public events.

 The Centre was formally established in 1992 with the following objectives:

 - to coordinate research on China, Hong Kong, Macao, Taiwan, overseas Chinese communities, and Canada’s relationship with these areas and populations;